-Wrong information on my credit report is hurting my credit score.
+Wrong information on my credit report hurts my credit score.
 How do I dispute the errors?

 When you view your credit report, you may find items on it that are inaccurate.
 In fact, the US Federal Reserve reported in a bulletin, based on a survey by a consumer organization, that “up to 79 percent of credit reports may contain some type of error and that about 25 percent of all consumer credit reports may contain errors that can result in the denial of access to credit.”
 With so many errors present that can cause serious negative consequences, a wise consumer will monitor his or her credit report regularly and take the proper steps to dispute any inaccurate information that appears on the credit report.
 It takes effort to preserve and maintain a strong credit score.